 For these reasons, we created the Sports Concussion Program at Dartmouth-Hitchcock Medical Center to help assess and manage athletes who have a suspected concussion.

 There are two stages to the services we offer: baseline testing and post-concussion management.

 - Baseline testing: Experts recommend that athletes who regularly participate in contact sports have baseline testing done prior to the start of a sports season.
 In most children younger than 13, baseline testing will not be useful due to ongoing maturation and developmental factors.
 This concept is reflected in the most current research literature.

-To make an appointment with us for baseline (individual or group testing) or post-concussion management, please call:
+To make an appointment with us for baseline (individual or group testing) or post-concussion management, please call or email us.

 For those requiring post-concussion management, we would like to see you soon after your concussion.
 Until your appointment, please get as much mental and physical rest as possible, stay away from activities that cause symptoms like dizziness and headaches, and keep notes of your symptoms each day.